Monday, July 25, 2005

 William J Fishman - East End 1888

 1888 was a monumental year for East London.
-It was the year "Jack the Ripper" brutalised prostitues and brought the eyes of the world on an impoverished region and it was the year of the "match girls strike" which ushered in New Unionism and changed forever the battle between employer and employeed.
+It was the year "Jack the Ripper" brutalised prostitutes and brought the eyes of the world on an impoverished region.
+It was also the year of the "match girls strike" which ushered in New Unionism and changed forever the battle between employer and employees.

 But William J Fishman's excellent work doesn't simply dwell on these famous events, rather he weaves those stories into a well researched and thoughtful account of what life was like in East London.
 In doing so, he illuminates both the world of Jack the Ripper and his victims and helps us understand why young girls would be employed in matchmaking and why they would strike in their hundreds.